 Bear in mind that this foundation actually does oxidise a bit - at least I didn't expect that.
 So please wear it for some time if you're able to try it out in the store, and find out how it turns out on you.

 When I chose my shade, I found that this blog has a pretty good review on the shades undertones, but the swatches look a little bit lighter than in real life:

 I do not think I will buy this again, mostly because I want to try something else, but the transferring might be a problem for other people.

 I have now put up a picture with swatches of the ones I have.
-As you can see, my arm is almost exactly NC15 (after oxidation!) in colour.
+As you can see, my arm is almost exactly NC15 (after oxidation!)

 I ordered two colors: Eurasian Fair (EF) and Eurasion Japonaise (EJ)from a vendor on ebay.
 I was hopeful after reading many positive reviews and viewing youtube guru gossmakeupartist rave about it.
 My first impression is mixed.